Only 13 States Offer Strong Mental Health Coverage Protections After Federal Rollback

 2. 2

-Insurers can narrow their mental health networks without documenting that the restriction is comparable to what they do for medical care.
+Insurers can narrow mental health networks without documenting that the restriction matches their approach to medical care.

 3. 3

-Insurers can require prior authorization for therapy sessions while not requiring it for medical visits.
-Prior authorization for mental health services was the single most common violation the DOL found in its FY 2023 enforcement reviews.
+Insurers can require prior authorization for therapy sessions without imposing it on comparable medical visits.
+Prior authorization for mental health services was the most common violation DOL found in its FY 2023 enforcement reviews.

-Without DOL enforcement of the new requirements, disputes over whether these restrictions violate MHPAEA fall to individual consumers or their employers to address.
-A February 2025 audit by the DOL's Office of Inspector General found EBSA already lacked civil monetary penalty authority and had limited ability to bring actions against all responsible parties even before the pause.
+Without DOL enforcement of the new requirements, disputes over whether these restrictions violate MHPAEA fall to enrollees and plan sponsors to pursue.
+A February 2025 audit by the DOL's Office of Inspector General found EBSA lacked civil monetary penalty authority and had limited ability to bring actions against all responsible parties before the pause.

 MoneyGeek's 50-State Parity Protection Index

-MoneyGeek developed a 50-state parity protection index using ParityTrack's statutory evaluation scores, the Kennedy Forum's enforcement action tracker, Commonwealth Fund enforcement studies, MultiState's 2025 legislative analysis and direct review of state enforcement data from 2024 through early 2026.
+MoneyGeek's 50-state parity protection index draws on ParityTrack's statutory evaluation scores, the Kennedy Forum's enforcement action tracker, Commonwealth Fund enforcement studies, MultiState's 2025 legislative analysis and a review of state enforcement data from 2024 through early 2026.

 California